Silvermaki/xteam_frontend/README.md

+# xteam_frontend
-Makoto's App!
+Welcome to Makoto's App!
-This is a dummy app made for X-Team Job Application.
+This is the frontend of a dummy app I made for my X-Team Job Application.

-Run npm install
+Run 'npm install' to install dependencies
-Run npm start
+Run 'npm start' to run the application